Cultivating Faculty Inclusive Excellence

 The role of the Inclusive Excellence Liaisons is to cultivate faculty inclusive excellence in their departments to include supporting inclusive teaching and fostering positive and equitable educational environments.
-The IE Liaison brings energy and commitment to inclusion efforts of the department.
-Below are the short and long term goals shared with the IE Liaisons at their initial Institute in April 2018.
+The IE Liaison brings energy and commitment to the inclusion efforts of the department.
+See below for a list of short-term and long-term goals for the Inclusive Excellence Liaisons.

 Short Term Goals

-Begin to develop awareness and shared language about inclusion with department- Spring-Early Fall 2018; Ongoing
+- Begin to develop awareness and shared language about inclusion with the department-Ongoing

-Look for and respond to communication from CAE/IE Team- Late Spring, Late Summer, Early Fall 2018; Ongoing
+- Look for and respond to a communication from CAE/IE Team- Ongoing

-Work with Department Chair and Deans to identify strategies and directions derived from Damon Williams’ residency- Early to Mid Fall 2018; Ongoing
+- Work with Department Chair and Deans to identify strategies and directions derived from Damon Williams’ residency- Ongoing

 Long Term Goals

-Serve as the main liaison for Inclusive Excellence or work with department chair to identify a new liaison- Ongoing or Late Spring 2019
+- Serve as the main liaison for Inclusive Excellence or work with the department chair to identify a new liaison- Ongoing

-Build an IE Team within the department and college by identifying and collaborating with colleagues doing this work- Fall 2018; Ongoing
+- Build an IE Team within the department and college by identifying and collaborating with colleagues doing this work- Ongoing

-Continue to gather information regarding departmental needs and progress- Late Fall 2018; Ongoing
+- Continue to gather information regarding departmental needs and progress- Ongoing

-Locate best practices, articles, and resources for diversity, equity, and inclusion in your field of study and relevant to your department.
+- Locate best practices, articles, and resources for diversity, equity, and inclusion in your field of study and relevant to your department.
 Share with your department.
-Share with the Inclusive Excellence Team for the IE website- Mid to Late Fall 2018 and Ongoing
+Share with the Inclusive Excellence Team for the IE website-Ongoing

 As part of the Inclusive Excellence Initiative, Academic Affairs hosted the Cultivating Faculty Inclusive Excellence Institute facilitated by the Sustained Dialogue Institute.
 SDI (sustaineddialogue.org/) has a rich history and experience working with faculty in higher education institutions worldwide.
 The purpose was to gain an understanding of Inclusive Excellence language and concepts, learn about how to support underrepresented students, navigate difficult dialogue and strong opinions, diversify curriculum and syllabi, and learn classroom prevention and intervention strategies.
 Liaisons will take this knowledge back to their departments to share with faculty and serve as an Inclusive Excellence resource in conjunction with the Inclusive Excellence Team and the Center for Academic Excellence.